 Spring offers much inspiration for me, especially in the kitchen.
-It all has to do with the flowers and bright colors.
+For me, it has to do with the flowers, critters, and bright colors.
 I had an idea, so I decided to see if it would work.
-I had a friend over, and we had an absolute blast making these Birds Nest and Flower Easter Cookies.
-We loved the outcome and so will you.
+I had a friend over to help, we had an absolute blast making these Birds Nest and Flower Easter Cookies.
+We loved the outcome, and so will you.

 Making cookies from scratch is never hard.
 It just takes a little assembly of a few ingredients.
 The cookie recipe comes from Mark Bittman’s cookbook, “The Basics” one of my favorites “go to” cookbooks.
 The rest is of my making.